Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added ExplosiveBarrel Breakable
 - Added PoisonWater trap and made Water traps poisonable.
 - In a stroke of genius, I have realized that adding helper functions for the various types of _Tile_ struct flags would reduce code headache with the constant declaration of the dungeon's column count.
 Now we can call these functions using just the x and y coordinates.
+- PoisonPuddle's now visually dissipate if they were naturally worn over time.